mavryk-network/LIGO/src/test/contracts/lsp/completion_files/.ligo/source/i/ligo_breathalyzer__1.5.0__ffffffff/examples/ticket_factory/README.md

 - An user can originate an `oven_sc` with a fixed address (as an owner of the `oven`).
 - He can interact with the `oven_sc` to request the `mint` of a ticket that will be sent to the `mint_sc` contract.
-- The `mint_sc` contract keep the amount of `tez` sent, produce a quantity of the ticket and give it back to the `oven_sc`.
+- The `mint_sc` contract keep the amount of `mav` sent, produce a quantity of the ticket and give it back to the `oven_sc`.

 ```mermaid